 The user who wants to create a DEVS profile is seen as a "meta-modeler".
-He is supposed to be able to handle DEVS concepts.
 He defines the concepts which will be handled by the final user, or "modeler".

 Creating a DEVS profile allows the meta-modeler to modify classes in order to adapt the DEVS meta-model to a particular domain.
 Classes variables which remain undefined can be given a particular type, relationships between classes can be redefined, and the attributes of the classes can be changed if those changes are compatible with the initial DEVS meta-model.